Zireael07/The-Veins-of-the-Earth-original/MODDING.md

 Items
 unided_name -> the name that is displayed before the item is identified

+Egos
+Keywords are necessary for tooltips to work.

 Weapons
 slot = MAIN_HAND, offslot = OFF_HAND -> one-handed weapon
 slot = MAIN_HAND, slot_forbid = OFF_HAND -> two-handed weapon